google/tf-quant-finance/api_docs/tf_quant_finance/experimental/instruments/OvernightIndexLinkedFutures.md

 `R = [Product[(1 + tau_i * r_i), 1 <= i <= N] - 1] / Sum[tau_i, 1 <= i <= N]`

-If R is evaulated based on the arithmetic average of the realized index during the reference period, then:
+If R is evaluated based on the arithmetic average of the realized index during the reference period, then:

 `R = Sum(r_i, 1 <= i <= N)  / N`